Andre Rison: Coaching

 In the 2006–2008 high school football seasons, Rison was assistant coach at Beecher High School in Flint, Michigan.
 The head coach was Courtney Hawkins, Rison's former teammate at Michigan State.

 In March 2010, Rison was named the new head coach for Flint Northwestern High School's football team.

 For the opening week of the 2010 and 2011 high school football seasons, Rison and Flint Northwestern faced off against Courtney Hawkins and Flint Beecher.
 Not only did these games showcase two former NFL players coaching at their alma maters, but the schools are so close geographically that it made for an intriguing and intense rivalry.
 The crowds came in large numbers for both games, which forced each game to Flint's 11,000 seat Atwood Stadium, instead of Flint Beecher's Russ Reynolds Field or Flint Northwestern's Guy V. Houston Stadium.
 Beecher won the 2010 opener, 28–18, spoiling Rison's head coaching debut.
 The 2011 opener was a thriller, with Northwestern holding on for a 46-44 double overtime victory.
 In two years at Flint Northwestern, Rison's coaching the team showed noticeable improvement in his second season, nearly doubling their offensive output, and losing four of their games by a combined total of only nine points.
 In May 2012, Rison announced that he was leaving Flint Northwestern in order to complete his degree at Michigan State and join the football team as an assistant coach.

 Andre Rison coached in 2014 for Skyline High School in Ann Arbor, Michigan, as the offensive coordinator, where he recorded an 0–9 record.
 He also coached his son Hunter Rison, who committed to Michigan State on April 1, 2016.
+During the 2023–2024 school year, Rison served as the offensive coordinator for University Liggett School in Grosse Pointe Woods, Michigan.
+On June 4, 2024, he was announced as the new interim head coach of the University Liggett team.